 Breast Implant Removal

 Breast implant removal, also known as explantation, is a surgery to remove saline or silicone breast implants that were placed during a breast augmentation or breast reconstruction procedure.
 Although breast augmentation is one of the most popular cosmetic surgeries performed each year, with an incredibly high satisfaction rate, some women choose to later have their implants removed—either for cosmetic or medical reasons.
 Since breast implants are not lifetime devices, they will most likely need to be exchanged or removed after about 10 to 15 years.
-The decision to have your breast implants removed is very personal, and our board-certified plastic surgeon, Dr. Neil J. Zemmel, will help you find the best possible solution for your health and overall wellbeing.
+The decision to have your breast implants removed is very personal, and our board-certified plastic surgeons, Dr. Neil J. Zemmel and Dr. Karishma Reddy, will help you find the best possible solution for your health and overall wellbeing.

 - Breast Implant Illness & BIA-ALCL